-Composting is the process of setting aside organic waste items to allow nature to decompose the material back into a usable soil.
+Composting is the process of setting aside organic waste items in a manner that allows nature to decompose the material back into a usable, nutrient-rich soil additive.
 Commonly composted items include plant-based food scraps from the kitchen, coffee grounds (with the filters), egg shells, napkins and paper towels, shredded paper, raked leaves and lawn clippings.

 Composting also helps the environment from a greenhouse gas perspective.
 If this material went to a landfill, it would likely be buried and undergo anaerobic decomposition, rather than aerobic decomposition, producing methane gas which warms the planet by as much as 86 times more than CO2.

 An attractive kitchen compost bin can be purchased for around $20-$30 and placed near the cutting board and sink for easy access.
 In addition to looking tidy, they have a secure-fitting lid with filtered ventilation holes.
-A secure lid is recommended as it helps keep fruit flies away.
-Alternatively, any bucket with lid will do.
+A secure lid is recommended as it helps keep fruit flies from establishing themselves in your kitchen.
+Alternatively, any bucket with good lid will do.

 When full, the kitchen bin is emptied into an outside compost bin.
 There are a number of different types of composters.
 We prefer the rotating drum composters.
 Once a week, we rotate each of our drums to aerate the soil and provide even decomposition.
 There are usually side-holes in the drums, and over time, grubs, worms and other insects find their way inside to aid in the decomposition and nutrient creating process.